Skip to main content

 2030 Districts are rapidly emerging as a new model for urban sustainability.

-Our 24 established districts nationwide, made up of more than 1,650 organizational members, have committed over 618 MILLION SQUARE FEET of commercial building space to address climate change.
+Our 26 established Districts in North America, made up of more than 1,700 organizational members, have committed over 660 MILLION SQUARE FEET of commercial building space to address climate change

 Established Districts